 Saint Louis University and the Chaifetz School of Business have a robust community of innovative entrepreneurs bringing unique products to market.
 Looking for a special gift?
 Shop SLU and support Chaifetz School students, alumni and friends. #BillikenMade

 Bark n Sniff, LLC

 Chaifetz School Alumni Henry Matus graduated in May of 2021 and launched his startup, Bark-N-Sniff, on July 1.
-As a two time cancer survivor, Henry was surprised to learn of high rates of canine cancer that were partially attributed to chemicals and pesticides that existed in many of today’s dog foods.
-After 2 years of research, Henry launched his pet nutrition startup to provide all dogs with affordable, accessible and high quality nutrition.
+As a two-time cancer survivor, Henry was surprised to learn of high rates of canine cancer that were partially attributed to chemicals and pesticides in many of today’s dog foods.
+After two years of research, Henry launched his pet-nutrition startup to provide all dogs with affordable, accessible, high-quality nutrition.
 A portion of proceeds from the sale of Bark n Sniff superfood bags supports CARE STL.

 Member, Institute for Private Business, Chaifetz Center for Entrepreneurship

 Cheryl’s Herbs is a certified organic, certified woman-owned business focused on making it easier and more convenient for you to have a more natural and healthy lifestyle.
 Tiffany continues the original vision and mission of the founder, Cheryl, as she looks to the future to make Cheryl’s Herbs America’s favorite herbal store.